Drakso/DarkSecretsOfTheEventLoop/README.md

 * [System for visualizing javascript ( a bit older version but it works with ES5 )](http://latentflip.com/loupe)

 ## Special thanks 🎈
+Special thanks to:
-Special thanks to Jovana Shishkovska for the amazing designs and Dime Gjorgjievski for the super awesome animations.
+* **Jovana Shishkovska** for the amazing designs
+* **Dime Gjorgjievski** for the super awesome animations

 Without them, this readme and the presentation would not be as nearly as awesome!